 Oh, how wonderful it would be to have someone deliver a fully cooked meal to your door.
 Right?
 Choose a day that you have a lighter schedule and double your dinner recipe.
 Then deliver it to another family just for fun.
 The only catch – ask them to continue The Mommy Exchange and do the same for someone else one day.

 3. Wash another mom’s dishes or fold a load of laundry for her when you visit.

 I mean, seriously.
 Could there be anything more lovely than not having to wash the dishes for the night?
 I. Think.
 Not!

 4. Stop to help a Mama carry her bags in the parking lot.

 We have a lot to carry.
 Everywhere we go.
 If you see a mom struggling to carry everything, stop what you’re doing and help her carry something.

-There are so many ways we can help each other on a daily basis.
+There are so many ways we can help each other daily.
 But, there’s more.
-Not only do we have to be willing to help other Mama’s.
-We also have to be willing to receive help when it’s offered.
+Not only do we have to be willing to help other mamas, but we also have to be willing to receive help when it’s offered.
 Remember, The Mommy Exchange goes both ways.
-Sometimes, receiving the help can be the hardest part of the deal.
-But, in The Mommy Exchange, you’re not allowed to only give.
+Sometimes, receiving help can be the hardest part of the deal.
+But, in The Mommy Exchange, you’re not allowed only to give.
 You also have to receive.

 Mama’s, we are strong, and together we are even stronger.
 Let’s start Exchanging!
 Who’s in?
 Share your ideas for how we can help each other.